parksb/integrated-git-profile/README.md

 # integrated-git-profile
-View the profile of github and gitlab on one page.
+Find the profile of github and gitlab on one page.

 **Run locally**
 ```bash